 LED lighting was used with centralized and responsive lighting controls.
 Other features include low-VOC materials, native plants and natural daylight.

-The cancer center project was recognized as Pepper's 2014 Quality Project of the year.
+The cancer center project was recognized as a Pepper Quality Project of the year.
 The team worked hard to ensure the details of the project were planned and executed to the highest level of quality.
-Activities included:
+Activities included the following:

 - Executing pre-installation meetings